h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/build_tree_one_node.rst

 ``build_tree_one_node``
 -----------------------

-- Available in: GBM, DRF, Isolation Forest
+- Available in: GBM, DRF, Isolation Forest, XGBoost
 - Hyperparameter: no

 Description